linozen/exocortex/content/refs/python-for-everybody.md

 IndexError: string index out of range
 ```

-#### Traversal through a string with a loop {#traversal-through-a-string-with-a-loop}
+#### Traversal through a string with a loop

-You can _traverse_ a string (stepping through it, looking at and
+You can _traverse_ a string (stepping through it, looking at and possibly doing
-possibly doing something with each character) with a `while` loop:
+something with each character) with a `while` loop:

 ```python
 index = 0